merlinyx/599-Knitting-Assignments/README.md

 This package contains a visualizer method to help visualize simple knitgraphs.
 This may be useful to extend for debugging future projects
 It also contains a set of simple knitgraph which manually generate some simple textures.
 In future assignments we will make it easier to define more complex knit graphs.
 2 of these textures need to be implemented for assignment 1

+## knitting_machine
+This package contains a representation of a v-bed knitting machine and 'KnitoutGenerator' class to create knitout instructions by manipulting that machine-state.
+Knitout operations are in the machine_operations file.